 - Lightweight

-- Well-ventilated with clever features
+- Well-ventilated backpack with smart features

-- Best suited for shorter hikes
+- Better suited to shorter hikes

 10) Zulu Summit 55l (large)